MicrosoftDocs/msteams-docs/msteams-platform/toolkit/configure-outlook-add-in.md

 1. Change the name, version, and author properties, as needed.

-1. Open the teamsapp.yml file in the root of the project and find the line `ignoreFile: .webappignore`.
-Change this to `ignoreFile: ./tab/.webappignore`.
+1. Open the `teamsapp.yml` file in the root of the project.
+1. Update `ignoreFile: .webappignore` to `ignoreFile: ./tab/.webappignore`.

 1. Open the teamsapp.local.yml file in the root of the project and find the line `args: install --no-audit`.
 Change this to `args: run install:tab --no-audit`.